 Because instrument tuition is an extra service, there is a charge (unless your child is entitled to free school meals and where school receives pupil premium).
 Again, contact the office staff for more details on what tuition is currently on offer and the cost of this.

 At Morley Victoria we make learning to sing an enjoyable experience for all children.
 Singing lies at the heart of our music curriculum and is something we are really proud of – we take every opportunity available to sing and perform to an audience.
-Our fantastic peripatetic pianist, Mr Makinson, is largely responsible for the success of our school in singing.
-He makes it an enjoyable experience and he ensures that the children are challenged at their age appropriate level through song choices.
-He encourages us to sing songs in certain ways depending on the mood, tempo, rhythm etc. Mr Makinson and the music co-ordinator work very hard to ensure that the material the children sing is diverse and covers all areas of the music curriculum.
+Our fantastic peripatetic pianist, Mrs Smith, is largely responsible for the success of our school in singing.
+She makes it an enjoyable experience and she ensures that the children are challenged at their age appropriate level through song choices.
+She encourages us to sing songs in certain ways depending on the mood, tempo, rhythm etc. Mrs Smith and the music co-ordinator work very hard to ensure that the material the children sing is diverse and covers all areas of the music curriculum.